grucloud/grucloud/docusaurus/docs/azure/resources/Authorization/RoleAssignment.md

         },
         conditionVersion: {
           type: 'string',
           description: "Version of the condition.
-Currently accepted value is '2.0'" },
+Currently the only accepted value is '2.0'" },
         createdOn: {
           readOnly: true,